 The finger movements for G is like that of C. The difference is that the lip vibration for G is faster than the one in C.

-I was compelled to include the trombone in this list of the 17 easiest music instruments to play because it has many similarities to playing the trumpet.
+If you’re looking for the easiest instrument to play, the trombone might be a good choice.
+It has many similarities to playing the trumpet.
 The difference?
 Well, the trombone does not have any valves that you can manipulate to produce the kind of sound that you want.
 What it has is a sliding mechanism that allows you to change the pitch.

 Some say that playing the trombone is a lot easier than playing the trumpet.
 This is because blowing through it does not require very precise control of the lips and the movement of the tongue.
 You will still need a good embouchure, though.